aws/aws-cdk-rfcs/text/204-golang-bindings.md

 These should be able to be handled much in the same way as regular classes, by generating an interface and a struct.
 The struct generation is still necessary in this case because method implementations can actually be defined on abstract classes in Typescript.

-## Optional Values and Pointer Types
+## Optional Values

 Go doesn't have 'nullable' types.
 This presents an issue when transpiling various typescript types to Go.
 Particularly, this is an issue for methods with optional arguments and interfaces/structs/classes with optional fields.
-The accepted solution for this in Go, is to use a pointer to the corresponding type, as pointers can be `nil`.
-This is used in the aws and github go sdks.
+Being able to downgrade a required parameter to optional without breaking existing usage is a highly desirable feature.

 For example: